Founder, Susan Becker, 1985

 Honors Growth, c.
 2010

 The academic profile of UT students has dramatically increased since the addition of the HOPE Scholarship, and as a result, the academic profile of Honors students has changed.
-The Chancellor’s Honors Program has also continued to grow, so in 2015 under the leadership of Dr. Tim Hulsey work began on the development of new honors programs to
+The Chancellor’s Honors Program has also continued to grow, so in 2015 under the leadership of Dr. Tim Hulsey work began on the development of new honors programs to complement what the Chancellor’s Honors and Haslam Scholars Programs offer.

 Four for the Future, 2017